AbdoJohanen/Number-Recognizer/README.md

 # Digit Recognizer

 A simple web app that uses a CNN to recognize handwritten digits (0–9) and sequences of digits.
+For my course assignment.

 ## Installation